 - You can also create video galleries.

-- You can follow a user, which means you will be notified of anything they pin on any Boards or you can follow just one board to be updated on the pins to that Board only.
+- Follow a user, means you will be notified of anything they pin on any Boards or follow just one board to be updated on the pins to that board.

 You will have the option to share pins via through Facebook and Twitter.